Camp counselors provide guidance, oversee activities for campers, and perform many other valuable functions on the job.

 - Give an example of a time that you changed a child’s emotions from frustration or sadness to happiness.

 - Tell me about a time (at work or school) when you acted as a leader for a group of people.
-Name a type of activity you would do with children of this age group.
+Name an activity you'd do with children of this age group.

 Situational Interview Questions